 Minimum 20 - 25 hours per week for 3 - 6 months.
 Hours must be scheduled during normal business hours (Monday – Friday between 8 a.m. and 5 p.m.).
 Applicants able to schedule the maximum hours/duration listed for the internship typically gain a more in-depth experience.

 Although this is an unpaid internship that does not lead to permanent employment, the position offers students and recent graduates a broad learning experience under the supervision of a practicing engineer within an office and/or field environment, an opportunity to apply academic skills/knowledge to the workplace, exposure to the public sector and the field of waste management, and an opportunity to gain insight into solid waste solutions available for Orange County residents.

-Intern will be responsible for supplying his/her own clothing, boots, and sun protection appropriate for a field/office mixed work environment.
+Interns will be responsible for supplying their own clothing, boots, and sun protection appropriate for a field/office mixed work environment.

 References may be consulted to verify an applicant’s qualifications, and a background screening may be required for some assignments.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.

 You Are Now Leaving the County of Orange Official Portal